 While Facebook took the internet by storm, absolutely revolutionizing how people connect online, they are now beginning to stagnate.
 The problem lies in the yearly changes they keep making to their Timeline and other functions.
 While they mean well and they aim to enhance the overall user experience, they’re actually frustrating their consumers.

 The adage “if it isn’t broken, don’t fix it,” applies very well here.
 Facebook has gotten to the point where it seems to be confused by its target audience and in a bid to appeal everyone has become a little too oversaturated with functions.
-In fact, they even adopted Snapchat’s video and photo-centric design which hasn’t earned many points in their favour.
+In fact, they even adopted Snapchat’s video and photo-centric design which hasn’t earned many points in their favor.
 With so many changes happening continuously, it is hard to see which consumers are being appeased here.

 Lesson 4: Making too many changes without considering the wants and needs of your consumers can make your business appear tone-deaf.